netgen/NovaeZ2FABundle/README.md

-# Novactive eZ 2FA Bundle
+# Netgen Ibexa 2FA Bundle

 ----

-This repository is what we call a "subtree split": a read-only copy of one directory of the main repository.
-It is used by Composer to allow developers to depend on specific bundles.

-If you want to report or contribute, you should instead open your issue on the main repository: https://github.com/Novactive/Nova-eZPlatform-Bundles

-Documentation is available in this repository via `.md` files but also packaged here: https://novactive.github.io/Nova-eZPlatform-Bundles/master/2FABundle/README.md.html
+This repository is forked from Novactive/NovaeZ2FABundle and upgraded to work with Ibexa 4.x

 ----

-Novactive eZ 2FA Bundle provides two-factor authentication for your ezplatform/ibexa project.
+Netgen Ibexa 2FA Bundle provides two-factor authentication for your ibexa project.

 ## Installation

 ### Requirements

-* eZ Platform 3.1+
+* Ibexa 4.x
-* PHP 7.3
+* PHP 8.1

 ### Use Composer

-Add the lib to your composer.json, run `composer require novactive/ez2fabundle` to refresh dependencies.
+Add the lib to your composer.json, run `composer require netgen/ibexa2fabundle` to refresh dependencies.

 ### Register the bundle